BluffSet7340/recipe-page-main/README.md

 ### What I learned

 In this project, I did repeat a lot of the same previous learnings, such as CSS Flexbox, and organizing layouts.
 This time I did make use of REM units for pixel sizes as I was told that it improves accessibility.
 I learnt a lot more about optimizing layouts for various screen sizes, which is reflected in the multiple media queries that I created.
 Lastly, I made use of a table, something that I've only ever done on Freecodecamp.
-I also learnt that media queries need to be in descending order of screen sizes?
-I was having issues with the media queries not taking effect but doing the above seemed to fix the issue.
+Implementing media queries taught me a lot more on how they work, despite facing challenges in their application.

 ### Continued development

 Regarding the REM units, I feel like I overdid the use of the REM units for the font, margin, and paddings sizes.
 Some feedback regarding that would be helpful.
 Also since this was the first time I implemented a table other than on Freecodecamp, I wasn't sure too sure on how I could adjust the size between the first and second columns so advice is appreciated.
-Feedback on the media queries would also be greatly appreciated
+I did have lots of trouble with the media queries, specifically with the horizontal scroll on mobile devices.
+I updated the queries by reducing the font size, adjusting paddings and margins, and adding the asterisk selector for each query.
+It seems to work, but I'm open to any suggestions that solve this problem.

 ### Useful resources